Offered in: Chicago

 - Take a minimum of their last 30 credit hours at Roosevelt University; off-site clinical courses count toward this requirement.

-- Take at least 20 credit hours in acceptable Biology, Chemistry, or Physics courses at Roosevelt University; not more than 15 credit hours of acceptable Biology courses may be transferred to Roosevelt University and applied toward the BS degrees.
+- Take at least 20 credit hours in acceptable Biology, Chemistry, or Physics courses at Roosevelt University; not more than 15 credit hours of acceptable Biology courses may be transferred to Roosevelt University and applied toward the BS degree.

 - Once enrolled in the program, complete all remaining Biology, Chemistry, Physics, and Mathematics course requirements for these BS degrees at Roosevelt University.
 Under special circumstances, written permission to take required courses elsewhere may be granted by the health coordinator.